-Livestream shopping is a marketing technique in which businesses hold real-time virtual shopping events to showcase and sell their products to customers.
-It is a great way to deepen your connection with your customers, expand your reach via influencer partnerships, and potentially boost your conversion rates.
+Also known as live shopping/live commerce or shoppable livestreaming, livestream shopping is a great way to deepen your connection with your customers, expand your reach via influencer partnerships, and potentially boost your conversion rates.

 1. The US livestream shopping market is estimated to be worth $68 billion by 2026

 The value of the US livestream shopping market will hit almost $32 billion by the end of 2023, according to a key trends report from Coresight Research and Bambuser.
 That number will more than double to about $68 billion by 2026 and make up more than 5% of total ecommerce sales.

 2. Livestream shopping app installation jumped 77% in the first half of 2022

 The top 10 live shopping apps grew 77% year-over-year in the first five months of 2022, with some 2.3 million installs, according to data from Sensor Tower.
 Those apps include QVC, NTWRK, and Whatnot.

 Did You Know?

 Between 2020 and 2022, livestream viewing minutes grew by 240%, according to Bambuser.

 3. Apparel and fashion accounts for 36% of live commerce events